kFo/reference/declarations.rst

     | 'B' := 2
     | _   := 3

 If any of the terms ``tᵢ`` in the template above contain a recursive call to ``foo``, the equation compiler tries to interpret the definition as a structural recursion.
 In order for that to succeed, the recursive arguments must be subterms of the corresponding arguments on the left-hand side.
 The function is then defined using a *course of values* recursion, using automatically generated functions ``below`` and ``brec`` in the namespace corresponding to the inductive type of the recursive argument.
-In this case the defining equations hold definitionally, possible with additional case splits.
+In this case the defining equations hold definitionally, possibly with additional case splits.

 .. code-block:: lean